seinecle/blog/_posts/2023-10-12-visions-future-generative-ai.md

 ### My personal opinion
 I tend not to be convinced by this argument, for at least two reasons.

 The first is that there are scenarios of generative AI getting super dangerous, which can't be evacuated by the argument above.
-Autononous weapons on the battle field?
+Autonomous weapons on the battle field?
 [That seems pretty likely](https://www.defensenews.com/unmanned/2023/10/09/us-army-developing-integrated-formations-of-robots-and-humans/).
 Exploitation of the attention and emotions of customers, for the sake of the generation of ad revenues, with content / apps / bots powered by generative AI?
 Seems likely to me as well.
 Clement Delangue seems worried as well, actually:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Having worked on conversational AI in the past, I think that with the current capabilities, we should strongly discourage &amp; warn about the anthropomorphism and leverage of psychology patterns of users by chatbots. <br><br>For thousands of years, we&#39;ve been used to be able to have good… <a href="https://t.co/umlPKFq85M">https://t.co/umlPKFq85M</a></p>&mdash; clem 🤗 (@ClementDelangue) <a href="https://twitter.com/ClementDelangue/status/1710349025793159338?ref_src=twsrc%5Etfw">October 6, 2023</a></blockquote>